markacianfrani/cianfrani.dev/src/pages/posts/index.md

 publishDate: 14 March 2022
 name: Mark Anthony Cianfani
 value: 128
 description: Writing Web Components is hard.
 Writing good Web Components is really hard.
-After spending the last year building out the AstrouUXDS Web Components, Ive learned a hard truth that a really good React/Vue/Angular/FoobarJS component does not make a really good web component.
+After spending the last year building out the AstroUXDS web component library, Ive learned a hard truth that a really good React/Vue/Angular/FoobarJS component does not make a really good web component.
 For those who are first jumping into the pool of Web Components, here is the guide that I wish I had one year ago.
 ---

 # Web Component Best Practices